 Submit your proposed Impact Blog contribution to in MS Word format.
-Submissions that comply with the checklist will be assessed for suitability by the Managing Editor and approved by the Editorial Review Panel for publication.
-Please use our ACGR Blog_Submission Checklist_2020 template to ensure you include the relevant information.
+Submissions that fit with our sbmission guidelines will be assessed for their suitability by the Managing Editor and approved by the Editorial Review Panel for publication.

 Frequently Asked Questions

 We will accept original articles, case studies, opinion pieces, personal stories, or summaries of research findings.
 They should be ~1000 words in length, with hyperlinks to relevant information, and can include videos and other media.
 The reading time should be ~5 minutes.

 We will accept submissions on a broad range of topics related to graduate research impacts:

 - Career impact – personal stories of impact from your career (after your graduate research degree).